-What makes PRP therapy different than my own blood?
+What makes PRP therapy different from my own blood?

 Platelets release growth factors, which are proteins that essentially kick-start healing.
 In PRP, the plasma in question contains a higher level of platelets.

-“PRP contains five to ten times the concentration of growth factors than what you find in normal blood,” says Alexander Weber, MD, an orthopaedic surgeon who specializes in sports medicine at Keck Medicine of USC and assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+“PRP contains 5-10 times the concentration of growth factors than what you find in normal blood,” says Alexander Weber, MD, an orthopedic surgeon who specializes in sports medicine at Keck Medicine of USC and assistant professor of clinical orthopedic surgery at the Keck School of Medicine of USC.